kevintruong/til/Synchronization,-Part-1:-Mutex-Locks.md

 void *countgold(void *param) {
     int i;

-    //Same thread that locks the mutex must unlock it
+    // Same thread that locks the mutex must unlock it
-    //Critical section is just 'sum += 1'
+    // Critical section is just 'sum += 1'
-    //However locking and unlocking a million times
+    // However locking and unlocking a million times
-    //has significant overhead in this simple answer
+    // has significant overhead in this simple answer

     pthread_mutex_lock(&m);